Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Introduction

 Classical denoising methods comprise various filtering techniques \cite{Fan2019}.
 Examples include Gaussian, bilateral \cite{Tomasi1998}, non-local means \cite{buades2005}, total variation \cite{Rudin1992}, and wavelet \cite{Chang2000} filters.
 Although such classical denoising methods perform reasonably well and are relatively simple to implement, they come with drawbacks such as edge blurring and loss of high frequency information \cite{Fan2019, Tian2020}.
 In recent years, the application of machine learning (ML) algorithms for removing Monte Carlo noise has led to notable advancements \cite{Huo2021, Tian2020}.
 The principle of ML-based denoising is to use a noisy image and a set of auxiliary variables as inputs for an algorithm which learns to produce an approximation of the converged image.
 State-of-the-art ML-based denoising methods are typically based on Convolutional Neural Networks (CNNs) \cite{Bako2017,Fan2019,Huo2021,Tian2020,Zhang2017}.
 In particular denoising autoencoders, advanced variants of CNNs, have proven effective in denoising of Monte Carlo scenes with low sampling budgets and high corresponding noise levels \cite{Chaitanya2017,Kuznetsov2018,Mao2016}.

+The application of machine learning to 3D radiative transfer problems is not new in the atmospheric sciences.
+For example, \citeA{Masuda2019} trained CNNs to predict cloud optical depths from sky-view images generated synthetically with 3D Monte Carlo radiative transfer. \citeA{Yang2022} used CNNs to estimate aerosol optical depths from reflectance fields derived from 3D radiative transfer computations. \citeA{Gristey2020b} and \citeA{gristey2022} used machine learning to predict probability density functions of surface solar irradiance fields, produced with Monte Carlo radiative transfer, from cloud field and aerosol properties. \citeA{Meyer2022} trained neural networks to predict subgrid 3D cloud radiative effects from the SPARTACUS \cite<SPeedy Algorithm for Radiative TrAnsfer through CloUd Sides;>{Hogan2016} solver.

 In this study, we explore the potential of denoising autoencoders for speeding-up surface irradiance computations based on Monte Carlo ray tracing.
+By doing so, we aim to improve the affordability of Monte Carlo radiative transfer in atmospheric models.
 We investigate the optimal sampling budget of the initial Monte Carlo estimate, which is a trade-off between speed and accuracy.
 A larger sampling budget provides more information to the denoising algorithm, but increases computational cost.
 Furthermore, we investigate the added value of providing auxiliary input variables to the autoencoder, such as liquid water paths and solar angles.
 Consequently, the main question of this paper is:

 \textit{How well can an autoencoder denoise ray-traced surface irradiance?}

 We define the following subquestions to provide a quantitative answer to the main question: \begin{itemize} \item How does the sampling budget affect the trade-off between speed and accuracy? \item How do auxiliary inputs contribute to prediction accuracy? \end{itemize}